Yokohama Specie Bank: Interwar period

-By 1919, the YSB had an expanded network of 30 overseas branches, of which 7 in Manchuria, 7 in the rest of Mainland China, 5 in Southeast Asia and Australia, 3 in India, 2 in South America, and 6 in Europe and the United States, including the most important by far in London.
+By 1919, the YSB had an expanded network of 30 overseas branches, of which seven were in Manchuria, seven in the rest of Mainland China, five in Southeast Asia and Australia, three in India, two in South America, and six in Europe and the United States, including the most important by far in London.
 Its Chinese note circulation peaked in late 1918, after which it was negatively affected by local boycotts in the wake of the May Fourth Movement.
 It still opened more branches in Qingdao (1919), Hankou (1921), Vladivostok (1924), Mukden (1925), and Tianjin (1926).
 In 1927, it inaugurated a new building for its branch in Tokyo, across the street from the Bank of Japan.

 During the 1920s, the YSB came under increasing competitive pressure from Mitsui Bank, Bank of Taiwan and others.
 Even so, by 1929 the YSB had a total 37 offices outside of Japan and its colonies, by far the largest international network of any Japanese bank.
 It regained market share in the 1930s in the environment of tightened exchange controls.